AndrewjSage/andrewjsage.github.io/teaching.md

 ## Beliefs about Learning and Teaching

-If you are a student, I hope that you will come to see statistics as an investigative process, focused on using data to make and defend decisions.
+If you are a student, I hope that you will come to see statistics as an investigative process, focused on using data to make informed decisions.
 Learning how to reason with data is far more important (and more exciting!) than memorizing and/or plugging into formulas.
 It is important for us to work together to create an environment where you feel comfortable enough to take the risks that lead to learning.

 My teaching philosophy is shaped by the following core beliefs about learning: